frangucc/thenodechronbook/README.md

 And when you see a job ad for a JavaScript hacker or read about the 10 year old finnish kid who was given a $10,000 bug bounty for hacking Instagram, you begin to realize 'hacking' is a fundamental ability.

 Some even argue that Tesla was hacking electricity and Edisons DC empire when he pioneered alternating current.
-Alan Turing was legitimately cracking the enigma when he discovered the modern computer's fundamental main algorithm, the Turing or State Machine.
+Alan Turing was legitimately cracking the enigma when he discovered the modern computer's fundamental main algorithm, the Turing/State Machine.

 ![](https://d13yacurqjgara.cloudfront.net/users/104173/screenshots/2917317/turing.jpg)